Close Menu

 After reviewing the briefs or hearing oral argument, the appellate panel could choose to affirm the lower court’s decision, reverse it, or order a new trial or other judicial proceedings.

-The skills required by an appellate attorney are not the same set of skills needed to be an effective trial lawyer.
+The skills required by a family law appeal lawyer are not the same set of skills needed to be an effective trial lawyer.
 Make sure the attorney you hire for your appeal has prior appellate experience or excels in the arts of legal research, writing and persuasive argument.

 Franklin Divorce & Family Law Appellate Lawyers

 Notice of appeal must be filed within 30 days of the final divorce decree, so don’t delay in talking to an experienced family law attorney about a possible appeal.
-In Williamson County, call Fort, Holloway, & Rogers at 615-791-7575 to speak with a skilled and knowledgeable Franklin family law appellate attorney.
+In Williamson County, call Fort, Holloway, & Saylor at 615-791-7575 to speak with a skilled and knowledgeable Franklin family law appellate attorneys.